 Day Two began early for this writer with the much anticipated Ginger and Smart Spring 21 / Resort 22 Show.
 Colours for the season were pastels with green, apricot and lemon, shades of orange and the graphic floral prints that Ginger and Smart are known for.
 It was feminine, playful and soothing.
 I was excited to later attend the Next Gen Show which introduced four emerging designers to the Sydney fashion crowd.
 In the late afternoon I went along to the Ixiah runway where beautiful and feminine sustainable fashion in pastel, denim and florals impressed.

 Day Three began with The First Nations Show where several Indigenous designers showed off an array of fashion.
 It was a joyous celebration of our First Nations culture; with music, dance and fashion all rolled into one.
 The show rightly received a standing ovation and there was hardly a dry eye in the house.
 My favourite show of the week by far.
 My second show of the day was the White Sands Resort ’22 where colourful swimwear in shades of coral, yellow, green, blue and attractive cuts in black reigned supreme.This young and vibrant show showcased all that is special about our Australian lifestyle.
 White Sands began in Bondi and now has a second home on the Sunshine Coast.
-Finally on Day Two I was in awe as I listened to a conversation with Alex Perry and Pip and Claire from P.E Nation.
+Finally on Day Three I was in awe as I listened to a conversation with Alex Perry and Pip and Claire from P.E Nation.
 It was also wonderful to attend a discussion between industry leaders talking about – Fashion as a Force for Change.

 On Day Four my day thankfully started later with the Indigenous Fashion Project sharing designs from six First Nations Labels.
 The Swim and Resort-wear on display showed off First Nations art and culture with a big nod to collaboration and community.
 It was a joyous display.